parmonov98/parmonov98/README.md

  Debt management mobile application on android and ios platforms.
 It is focused on managing debts for small businesses who operates.
  Project manager - lead a team of juniors mobile and backend devs, a designer starting from idea to release of Play market/App store.

-### [Toirjon Elektron tizimi] - DNA
+### [Manufacturing WMS] - DNA
-Implemented Features: Importing Materials, Producing Products, Sales(Materials, Products), Employees, Expenses With categories and Dashboards.
+Implemented Features: Importing Materials, Producing Products, Sales(Materials, Products), Employees, Expenses With categories, Dashboards/Charts and reports(inventory products/materials, Client/Supplier Transactions).
 Full-Stack developer - Learning requirements of the project and planning, implementing, managing in Trello and deploying on VPS(Ubuntu server).

-### [Clarifyy AI] - DNA
+### [Construction Employee/Crew efficiency/productivity optimizing system] - DNA
 Implemented Features: Managing multiple companies, Departments, Crews(Teams), Employees.
 Dashboards and Chartjs for meeasuring efficiency and productivy of employees/crews.
 Full-Stack developer - implementing and deploying on VPS.